amirmoutem/Atlas-Knowledge/README.md

     class StreamingOutput outputNode
 ```

 This Flow chart visualizes how the system works.
-The student chooses his specific grade (CE6 to 3AC) one time, the system puts that in lock. then he inputs his specific question. when he sends the message, it is bundled with the recent conversation history and the specific prompt for the grade chosen and the master prompt that has the socratic boundaries needed for the engine. all of this content is then transferred to the Gemini API, and finally the AIs output is passed into a latex renderer which is then outputted to the user as streamed content to give the illusion of instant reply.
+The student chooses his specific grade (CE6 to 3AC) one time, the system puts that in lock. then he inputs his specific question. when he sends the message, it is bundled with the recent conversation history and the specific prompt for the grade chosen and the master prompt that has the socratic boundaries needed for the engine. all of this content is then transferred to the Gemini API, and finally the AIs output is passed into a latex renderer which is then outputted to the user.
+The response is streamed progressively to the interface, reducing perceived latency and allowing the student to begin reading before the complete response has been generated.

 ## The Socratic Engine